awesome-schedule/plannable/README.md

 in the project root, which will basically open a static http server listening to port `8000` with cross origin header.

 Then you can visit the development server at [http://127.0.0.1:8080](http://127.0.0.1:8080/).

+### Build Desktop App

+You can use `npx electron .` to launch the native application powered by electron.

+You can use `npx electron-builder --win` (or `--mac`, `--linux`) to build the native executable for your platform.

 ## Built With